jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/keys.md

 N42 Gateway by default does not listen to Ingress resources, until one or more of the following conditions are met:

-* Ingress resources have the annotation `kubernetes.io/ingress.class` with the value `haproxy`
+* Ingress resources have the annotation `kubernetes.io/ingress.class` with the value `n42`
-* Ingress resources have its `ingressClassName` field assigning an IngressClass resource whose `controller` name is `haproxy-ingress.github.io/controller`
+* Ingress resources have its `ingressClassName` field assigning an IngressClass resource whose `controller` name is `n42-gateway.github.io/controller`
 * N42 Gateway was started with `--watch-ingress-without-class` command-line option

 See [Ingress Class]({{% relref "command-line/#ingress-class" %}}) command-line doc for